This is my review of the American Express Preferred Rewards Gold (Amex Gold) charge card.

 You receive 1 Membership Rewards point per £1 spent on the card.

-Foreign currency transactions and airline transactions earn 2 points per £1, as do travel bookings made via the American Express Travel website.
+Foreign currency transactions and airline transactions earn 2 points per £1.

 What is a Membership Rewards point worth?

 Anything from ‘not a lot’ to ‘a lot’ is the answer!
 I wrote this lengthy article on the subject here.

 If you redeem your points for, say, an Amazon gift card then you will receive around 0.5p per point.
 This is a poor return compared to a typical cashback card or the value of an airline mile if used sensibly.